wangykev/CISCOR-V2-Motor-Control/README.md

 - Python 3.10+
 - `can-utils` and a working SocketCAN interface (e.g., `can0`)
 - A CAN adapter (MCP2515 HAT or USB-CAN)
+- Cubemars rlink
+- Cubemars rlink software (changing canID)
 ---

+## Test motors work/change can ID
+Download the cubemars software from https://www.cubemars.com/technical-support-and-software-download.html Get the AKseries 1.32 upper computer (for V2.0 motor).

+**When using this software, never 'write' any paramters until you first 'read' them.** If you 'write' first the motor may stop working and you will need to import and rewrite the default parameters.
+The entire fix process can be found here: https://www.youtube.com/watch?v=_Cj5eYb2aw8&ab_channel=CubeMars%28MotivateAdvancedRoboticSystem%29.
+The files can be found in the official cubemars discord server: https://www.cubemars.com/technical-support-and-software-download.html.

+When opening it, switch it to english by clicking the slider on the bottom left.

+First connect the uart and can with the motor and press refresh on the right, then find the correct port and press connect.
+You should see the motor firmware show up at the bottom of the page.
+On the left, click mode switch and press MIT mode.
+Wait for the popup that says Motor is in MIT mode.

+Next, you will need to access the MIT mode controller with options to input position, speed, etc. Click 'Debug.'
+In the window that pops up there are options to calibrate the encoder and other features.
+Type in 'setup.'
+You will then see multiple commands.
+Type: **set_can_id (number you choose)**.
+Example: set_can_id 2.

 ## Installation